RevAI-Workgroup/CrewAI-POC/docs/delivery/PBI-001/prd.md

 ## Acceptance Criteria
 1. JWT + API key authentication system with user management
 2. PostgreSQL database with all required models and relationships
-3. CRUD operations for graphs, workspaces, threads, messages, and API keys
+3. CRUD operations for graphs, threads, messages, and API keys
 4. Graph validation service that ensures CrewAI compatibility
 5. CrewAI execution service with async processing and queueing
 6. SSE streaming for real-time execution updates